richard-porteous/richard-porteous.github.io/_posts/2022-01-09-MVC-WinForms.md

 ```

 In the Controller - we add and initialize the model, and use the passed view.
-We could use object for the view if sharing or use a separate constructor.
-Be careful, only share if it will make things better.
+We could use an object for the view or an Interface.
+In a later commit I make an 'interface' and that exposes the WinForms method 'update' and nothing else.

 ```
 class IntervalController